 Regardless of whether or not you apply for your visa in person, you will need to fill out the application form of your embassy or consulate (you can find this on the websites listed above).
 It’s a one-page form and it asks you for basic personal information, passport information, and the requested visa type/visa dates.
 You will need a passport-sized photo to glue (not tape) onto the top righthand side of the form, so make sure that you have one of these handy.
 For sending your request via US mail, please include the following in your envelope:

 If you want to go to the embassy or consulate in person, you should bring the below materials with you:

 Here is the pricing information for each type of available visa (as of July 29th, 2018).
 Note that this information may be subject to change based on the Vietnamese government’s requirements:

 When you land in Vietnam, the customs process is exactly like the last paragraph of the eVisa section of this article.
 Please refer to that paragraph to see a full description of the process.
 I understand that there will be more red tape for applying for a Vietnamese visa than what you may be used to in your travels to other countries.
 Please don’t let this deter you from coming to a truly amazing place- it really is worth the effort and cost to experience all that this country has to offer.
 Should you have any questions regarding this process, do not hesitate to contact the embassy or consulate to which you’re applying.
 It’s literally their job to assist you through the process so use them as early and as often as possible.
 Reddit is also a great resource (subreddits like r/backpacking can be a useful tool for you).
 Best of luck with your visa processing and safe travels!

 About the author:

-I’m an American backpacker who has been traveling in South East Asia for the past 2.5 months.
+I’m an American backpacker who has been traveling and living in Southeast Asia for the past several months.
 I left a job in finance to see more of the world and to teach English abroad.
 I’ve loved my experience in HCMC and beyond and I hope to share some of my experiences with prospective and fellow travelers.